 Ultimately, whether the lack of EQ software is made up for by the all-inclusive compatibility is up to you, but it is something to keep in mind once we start discussing the audio.

 Another thing we enjoyed is how all the pieces of this headset fit together.
 And we mean that literally, you can take this headset apart piece by piece and put it back together at your leisure.
 We’ve already mentioned the swappable speaker plates, but this feature isn’t limited only to cosmetic components.

 The microphone, the cable, and even the ear cushions are all detachable!

 What this means is that, ultimately, you can replace any single part of the headset should it get damaged, without having to buy a brand new model.
 In a market filled with headphones and headsets – some much more expensive than this one – that becomes completely unusable once the cable gives out, this is gold!

 Now, we’ll talk a bit more about the ear cushions and the mic in the Comfort and Microphone segments, but let’s take a moment to discuss the cable here, as it may come up as a point of contention for some.
 Namely, the fact that the default braided cable is only 40 inches long has proven to be controversial.
 And granted, while great for the current generation of consoles, this length is easily too short for most PC configurations.

 However, the inclusion of a 78-inch splitter cable does solve this issue.
 It’s not an elegant solution, but it works.

-But even with all the other positives that the Elite Atlas has going for it, we feel that comfort is one of its strongest suits.
+But even with all the other upsides that the Elite Atlas has going for it, we feel that comfort is one of its strongest suits.
 It’s not the lightest headset we’ve seen, but everything else about it is first class: from the floating headband and rotating joints to the generously thick padding on the ear cushions.
 Plus, the ear cushions are magnetically affixed to the earcups, so even if the accumulated wear and tear of time should make them less than optimal, you can just swap them in for new ones, completely hassle-free.